Houston Distracted Driver Accident Lawyer

 - Cognitive Distraction, or not paying attention while driving

 These types of distractions can manifest in various forms.
-Innocent seeming actions, like eating, using a GPS, and talking on the phone could all be considered driving distractions.
+Innocent-seeming actions, like eating, using a GPS, and talking on the phone could all be considered driving distractions.
 Of course, some distractions are difficult to control.
-Some day to day events we all do when we drive could be labeled distractions, like children talking in the backseat, thinking about work instead of the road, or an accident in another lane that causes you to look away.
+Same day to day events we all do when we drive could be labeled distractions, like children talking in the backseat, thinking about work instead of the road, or an accident in another lane that causes you to look away.

 According to the CDC, however, texting is the most dangerous of all forms because it is a combination of all three types.
 On average, texting takes the driver’s eyes off the road for almost five seconds.
 That’s like driving through a football field with your eyes shut.